thebadmonkeydev/graphql_workshop/PITCHME.md

 +++
 ### Query Parsing

-Just like any API, GraphQL requires that it's queries be parsed out of the web request into an intermediate form that can be used to resolve that query

-By default this is done in Ruby. `libgraphqlparser` is a C++ implementation of the query parser that can be used by graphql-ruby.
+By default this is done in Ruby. `libgraphqlparser` is a C implementation of the query parser that can be used by graphql-ruby.
 It is significantly faster at parsing queries than the built-in ruby parser.

 ---
 ## Advanced Topics